godpeny/pages/main/src/blog-post.26.md

 (i.e., subject to the condition that one or more equations have to be satisfied exactly by the chosen values of the variables)

 The basic idea is to convert a constrained problem into a form such that the derivative test of an unconstrained problem can still be applied.
-(In calculus, a derivative testuses the derivatives of a function to locate the critical points of a function and determine whether each point is a local maximum, a local minimum, or a saddle point)
+(In calculus, a derivative test uses the derivatives of a function to locate the critical points of a function and determine whether each point is a local maximum, a local minimum, or a saddle point)

 The relationship between the gradient of the function and gradients of the constraints rather naturally leads to a reformulation of the original problem, known as the Lagrangian function or Lagrangian.

 #### Details
 $$
 \mathcal{L}(x, \lambda) \equiv f(x) + \langle \lambda, g(x) \rangle \equiv f(x) + \lambda \cdot g(x)
 $$
 Where $\langle \cdot, \cdot \rangle$ denotes dot product.

-The Method of Lagrangie Multiplier can be summarized as in order to find the maximum or minimum of a function $f$ subject to the equality constraint $g(x)=0$, find the stationary points(points on the graph of the differentiable function where the function's derivative is zero) of ${\mathcal {L}}$ considered as a function of $x$ and the Lagrange multiplier $\lambda$.
+The Method of Lagrangie Multiplier can be summarized as in order to find the maximum or minimum of a function $f$ subject to the equality constraint $g(x)=0$, find the stationary points(points on the graph of the differentiable function where the function's derivative is zero) of ${\mathcal {L}}$ (a function of $x$ and the Lagrange multiplier $\lambda$).
 This means that all partial derivatives should be zero, including the partial derivative with respect to $\lambda$.

 $$